Gasteig

-The Gasteig is a cultural center in Munich, opened in 1985, which hosts the Munich Philharmonic Orchestra.
+The Gasteig is a currently closed cultural center in Munich, opened in 1985, which hosts the Munich Philharmonic Orchestra.
 The Richard Strauss Conservatory, the Volkshochschule, and the municipal library are all located in the Gasteig.
 Most of the events of the Filmfest München, and many of the events of the Munich Biennale take place here.

-The Gasteig is planned to be restored until 2027.
-A provisional house for many of its functions is Gasteig HP8.
+As of 2025, the Gasteig is closed and planned to undergo major renovation and reconstruction until at least 2035.
+A provisional venue for many of its functions is Gasteig HP8.